hal117/cse15l-lab-reports/lab1.md

 You're all set with installing VScode, you can start coding all your fancy projects, but now we're going to move on!

 ---
+# Remotely connecting
+This process is gonna be a little more extensive so pay close attention:
+First, you're going to look up your course specific CSE15l account here